olleharstedt/olleharstedt.github.io/_posts/2022-09-01-pholyglot-php-to-php-c-transpiler.markdown

 categories: programming
 ---

-[Pholyglot](https://github.com/olleharstedt/pholyglot) is a small and never-to-be-completed hobby project transpiler that takes a subset of PHP as input, and outputs [polyglot](https://en.wikipedia.org/wiki/Polyglot_(computing)) code that can be run in both PHP and C. See example below.
+[Pholyglot](https://github.com/olleharstedt/pholyglot) is a small hobby project transpiler that takes a subset of PHP as input, and outputs [polyglot](https://en.wikipedia.org/wiki/Polyglot_(computing)) code that can be run in both PHP and C. See example below.

 The PHP subset is called "Pholly", of course. :)